 The HTTPS Requirement

 For most developers, this is simple.
 Free SSL certificates from Let's Encrypt work fine.
 Most hosting providers (Vercel, Netlify, Cloudflare) handle SSL automatically.
+You don't need to configure anything manually.

 How .dev Compares